telerik/winforms-docs/controls/picturebox/features/context-menu.md

 ### Adding new item to the context menu

-In order to add a new item to the context menu you you should create new menu item instance and add it to the Items collection:
+In order to add a new item to the context menu you should create new menu item instance and add it to the Items collection:

 {{source=..\SamplesCS\PictureBox\PictureBoxGettingStarted.cs region=AddItem}}
 {{source=..\SamplesVB\PictureBox\PictureBoxGettingStarted.vb region=AddItem}}